 A 30 day unconditional quit notice may be used for any lease violation if the lease states that tenancy can terminate for violation of the lease; and, when tenant is late with the rent three times within the past 12 months, but landlord must have won an eviction lawsuit for each prior nonpayment of rent episode (tenants may reinstate their tenancy by paying rent and court costs after the landlord has won an eviction lawsuit, but before physical eviction)

-For all other lease violations that don’t clear and imminent danger, a 30 day conditional cure or quit notice can be used.
+For all other lease violations that don’t present a clear and imminent danger, a 30 day conditional cure or quit notice can be used.

 If the petitioner and the defendant are living together at the time of the alleged violence, the court may award temporary possession of the home to the petitioner.
 However, the court may not grant temporary possession to a nonspouse person unless the name of the person eligible for relief appears on the lease or deed or the petitioner has resided in the home with the defendant for at least 90 days within one year of filing the petition.